001-Shubham/Fifa-2023-Research-Decision-Tree-Regressor/README.md

 # Fifa-2023-Research-Decision-Tree-Regression
-Builded a Regression Model on a Dataset 'Fifa 2023 Research' which can be downloaded from the given link. https://www.kaggle.com/datasets/babatundezenith/fifa-archive?select=Fifa_23_Players_Data.csv
+Built a Regression Model on a Dataset 'Fifa 2023 Research' which can be downloaded from the given link. https://www.kaggle.com/datasets/babatundezenith/fifa-archive?select=Fifa_23_Players_Data.csv

 Used Recurssive Feature Elimination(RFE) feature selection method to get the features that are majorly correlated with the Label Feature i.e. Value(in Euro).